Latest Irys (IRYS) News Update

 Irys's development continues with these milestones:

-1. Staking Delegation Launch (2026) – Enabling token holders to delegate stake to validators and share block rewards.
+1. Staking Delegation Launch (Future) – Enabling token holders to delegate $IRYS to validators and earn staking rewards.

 Deep Dive

-Overview: A core upcoming utility feature is the activation of staking delegation.
-According to the tokenomics, token holders will be able to delegate their $IRYS stake to validators, sharing rewards proportionally without running infrastructure themselves (Irys Team).
-This is a key step in decentralizing network security and broadening participation.
-The official launch timing is to be announced.
+Overview: A core upcoming feature is the activation of staking delegation.
+According to the tokenomics, $IRYS holders will be able to delegate their tokens to validators, sharing block rewards and network fees proportionally (Irys Team).
+This mechanism is not yet live, and the official launch timing is to be announced.
+It is a critical step in decentralizing network security and broadening token utility beyond direct validation.

 Conclusion